hauva69/pgn4web/chrome-extension/README.txt

-monitor fixed-width font size change issue and check layout of the game selection dropdown menu once the bug is fixed. http://crbug.com/91922 bug fixed in google chrome 17.0.937.0, extension looks ok
+monitor fixed-width font size change issue and check layout of the game selection dropdown menu once the bug is fixed. http://crbug.com/91922 bug partially fixed in google chrome 17.0.937.0, extension looks ok

 popup.html, manifest.json: avoid using deprecated chrome.tabs.getSelected
 chrome.tabs.getSelected is deprecated as of chrome 16, at the moment backward